Information Security

 Identity and Access Management

-The InfoSec team, in coordination with CTS and NDUS institutions, continues to expand multi-factor authentication (MFA) system to protect more applications from the risk of stolen credentials.
-Currently, MFA protects 47 critical business applications more than 25,000 student accounts across the NDUS.
+The InfoSec team, in coordination with CTS and NDUS institutions, continues to expand our multi-factor authentication (MFA) system to protect more applications from the risk of stolen credentials.
+Currently, MFA protects hundreds of critical business applications across the NDUS.

 Security Awareness